 Investment funds are authorized to replace their current asset management companies with the latter's competitors.
-Corporate investment funds are authorized to do so at any given moment and for any reason upon the decision of their supervisory councils as approved by the general meeting of shareholders.
-Unit investment funds may replace their asset management companies with the latter's competitors only under the specific circumstances listed in the Investment Funds Law.
+Corporate investment funds, unlike the unit investment funds, are authorized to replace their current asset management companies with the latter's competitors on the grounds envisaged in their internal regulation upon the decision of the general meeting of shareholders.

-The Investment Funds Law provides that, apart from the asset management company (which performs the functions of the management board for corporate investment funds), the only other governing bodies of a corporate investment fund are: the general meeting of shareholders and the supervisory council (i.e., the board of directors).
+The Investment Funds Law provides that, apart from the asset management company (which performs the functions of the management board for corporate investment funds), the only other governing bodies of a corporate investment fund are: the general meeting of shareholders and the supervisory council (ie, the board of directors).